EDMdesigner/EDMdesigner-API-Doc/README.md

 - to specified users
 - or to users of a specified group.

 The custom strings can be added by bunch of custom string items.
 Each bunch contains a title what will be displayed as the label of the drop-down list in the text editor, and an id, what provides the identification.
+By this id it will be possible to remove the bunch.
 The id can not contain any special characters, the title is a string or a localization object.
 In case of localization object it what must contain 'en' property.
 Within an item the label property has the same rules.

-A valid custom string object looks like this:
+###Example of Custom String object:

  	var customStringsObject = {
 		id: 'validId',